maki-gg/discord.py/README.rst

 ``guild.load()`` tries Redis first.
-If the Redis TTL has expired (e.g. on a long-running bot that hasn't reconnected in days), it falls back to the Discord REST API, fetches the guild's channels and roles, re-warms the Redis cache, and populates memory — all transparently.
+If the Redis TTL has expired (e.g. on a long-running bot that hasn't reconnected in days), it falls back to the Discord REST API, fetches the guild's channels and roles, re-warms the Redis cache, and populates memory, all transparently.
 Members are not fetched via REST since paginating through large member lists on every cache miss would be prohibitive; they re-populate naturally via gateway events as users interact.